-Encourage your child to hold their pencil correctly right from the beginning; remind them of the tripod pencil hold: ‘froggy legs with pencil resting on the log’.
 Left-handers need to be shown how to angle the paper and write the letters with their hand below the line rather than by hooking their hand over the top of the line.
-With initial guidance, left-handed children can be taught to handwrite just as legibly as right-handed ones.
+With initial guidance, left-handed children can be taught to handwrite just as legibly as right-handed children.

 Late b/d reversal is linked to poor handwriting instruction.
 Students with this difficulty habitually start writing both letters at the same point on the line, resulting in a failure to distinguish between them.
 (Tricia Millar).
 One way to remediate b / d confusion is to show the child how to use their own mouth shape as a cue: ”Make your mouth the shape to say a letter /b/, your lips make a straight line, so you write the letter that starts with a straight line – the b.
 When you start to say /d/ your lips and tongue make a circle (ish) so that’s the letter that starts with a circle”.

 ”Children learn letters by writing them, not from looking at them or from letter tiles.
 They say the sound the letter(s) stands for as they write it (not the letter name)”

 Examining the transcription-writing link: Effects of handwriting fluency and spelling accuracy on writing performance via planning and translating in middle grades:

 The Importance of Handwriting in Education: